 Parents or guardians (or a student over eighteen years of age) who does not want the student involved in all or some portion of the district's Human Sexuality and AIDS education classes shall be provided a written copy of the goals and objectives for the student's appropriate Human Sexuality and AIDS class.
-Following review of the curriculum goals on file at the board of education office, the parent or guardian must complete the district opt-out form and state the portion(s) of the curriculum in which the student is not to be involved.
+Following review of the curriculum goals on file at the board of education office, the parent or guardian must complete the district opt-out form and state the portion(s) of the curriculum in which the student is not to be involved. curriculum in which the student is not to be involved.

+Opt-Out Form

-Opt-Out Form Parents or guardians (or students eighteen years of age or older) may obtain the opt-out request form from the {clerk} of the board/principal}, completing and signing the form and returning the form to the {superintendent/principal}.
-The signed form will be kept on file in the {clerk of the board's/principal's} office.
+Parents or guardians (or students eighteen years of age or older) may obtain the opt-out request form from the (clerk of the board/principal}, completing and signing the form and returning the form to the {superintendent/principal}.
+The signed form will be kept on file in the {clerk of the board's/principal's}office.